guillp/requests_oauth2client/README.md

 resp = requests.get("https://my.protected.api/endpoint", auth=BearerAuth(token))
 ```

-This authentication handler will add a properly formatted `Authorization: Bearer <access_token>` header in the request,
+This authentication handler will add a `Authorization: Bearer <access_token>` header in the request,
-with your access token according to [RFC6750](https://datatracker.ietf.org/doc/html/rfc6750#section-2.1).
+with your access token, properly formatted according to [RFC6750](https://datatracker.ietf.org/doc/html/rfc6750#section-2.1).

 ## Using an OAuth2Client